apotheon/cfu/README.md

 numeric type, and incidentally test the host system's C implementation for problems with IEEE 754 binary rounding translation to decimal.

+#### [ptrmgc][ptrmgc]

+Demonstrate simple use of function pointers with explicit dereference syntax.

+#### [ternary_associativity][ternass]

+Use the FIVE test to demonstrate ternary operator associativity in C, in contrast with the utter brokenness of ternary operator associativity in PHP.

 ### [ANSI Bible][ansi]

 Complete exercises from the ANSI C (second) edition of K&R's White Bible.